Terraces at Launani Valley

 The provided public remarks list many amenities (pool, clubhouse, BBQ, tennis and basketball courts, playgrounds, dog park, walking/jogging paths, etc.) but do not reference any form of surfboard or board storage.
 I specifically searched for phrases such as 'surfboard storage', 'board storage', 'surf storage', or 'bike and surfboard storage' and found none.
 Given this absence and no prior data, surfboard storage is assumed not to be present.

 Tennis amenities are clearly present and repeatedly described in the remarks.
-Several listings reference "tennis courts," including one that specifies "tennis/pickleball courts," which strongly supports a shared building amenity.
+Multiple listings mention 'tennis courts' and one references 'tennis/pickleball courts,' which strongly supports a shared building amenity.
+The MLS data and remarks are consistent across many agents.

 No analysis available